 Welcome to Vision Through Sound

-We will help you to use a phone or a computer for work and for pleasure – to browse the Internet, to send emails, to download files, to contact friends and family, to join online communities – in fact, whatever you need a computer to do for you, we will give you the confidence and the tools to make it happen.
+We will help you to use a phone or computer for work and for pleasure – to browse the Internet, to send emails, to download files, to contact friends and family, to join online communities – in fact, whatever you need a computer to do for you, we will give you the confidence and the tools to make it happen.

 The Canute Console

-The Console is a nine-line Braille workstation for professionals and students doing programming or viewing and manipulating data.
+The Canute Console is a nine-line Braille workstation for professionals and students doing programming or viewing and manipulating data.

 Here are some of the applications for the Console: